- Personal Injury

 There is a two-year statute of limitations from the date of death for filing wrongful death lawsuits.
 There are factors that determine when the clock starts running, so always speak directly with an Alabama attorney about your unique case when considering a wrongful death claim.

 Hospitals are supposed to be healing places.
 You should not have to worry that your family member could die because of a hospital’s or hospital employees’ careless actions.
 Sadly, though, wrongful deaths in hospitals can and do happen.
 If your family member has died, we want to help you.
 During this sensitive and emotional time when you have lost a beloved family member, you should not put yourself through the stress of trying to figure out exactly how the death happened.
 We will take on that work for you.

 Our attorneys at Caldwell Wenzel & Asthana are passionate about delivering justice to clients who have lost family members due to medical negligence.
-Call us today to schedule a free consultation with one of our experienced wrongful death lawyers.
-We can be reached at (251) 444-7000.
-We are committed to our clients and will fight for you.
+If you are facing a wrongful death case due to a car accident, our experienced Mobile, AL wrongful death lawyer can also assist you.
+Call us today at (251) 444-7000 to schedule a free consultation and discuss your legal options.